BernhardBaumrock/PWCoreFixes/README.md

 # PwCoreFixes

+This module is intended to serve as a collection of PW core fixes that can easily be enabled via checkboxes in the module's config.

 ## Usage

 Just add your fixes in the `fixes` folder and activate them in the config of this